FREQUENTLY ASKED QUESTIONS – URSP, URFP, MMUF, and RESEARCH REVEALED APPLICANTS

 Q: I’m a transfer student and have only known my prospective faculty mentor for a few weeks.
 Can I still apply?

 A: Yes.
-For programs where a letter of recommendation is required (MMUF and URSP) your mentor should attest to their support for your research or creative project and their commitment to mentoring you.
+For programs where a letter of recommendation is required (MMUF, URSP, and Keck) your mentor should attest to their support for your research or creative project and their commitment to mentoring you.

 Q: Can I apply if I am doing research as a part of a collaborative or group project?
 If so, how should I complete the application?